Operation Vulcan: British IX and French XIX Corps

 By 24 April, 6th Armoured Division had advanced to the next line of hills and into the gap by the lake of Sebkhet el Kourzia.
 This however was as far as they got as Axis reinforcements began to tell bringing the British armour to a halt.
 Crocker by this stage had realised that it was too late for a break out attempt.
 The next day 1st Armoured was switched to 6th Armoured's positions, but the former could make little headway against Djebel Kournine, a well defended hill position.
-In the centre of the Vulcan, the British and French held on to their objectives despite counter attacks.
-Both sides suffered heavy losses, but more crippling to Axis - 10th Panzer Division had less than 25 operational tanks left and there were none left for resupply.
+By the middle of Operation Vulcan, the British and French were holding onto their objectives despite counter attacks.
+Both sides suffered heavy losses, but these were more crippling to the Axis, who could not afford them - 10th Panzer Division had less than 25 operational tanks left and there were none left for resupply.

-Von Arnim realising 6th Armoured's deep advance ordered reinforcements immediately from 1st Italian Army and the 10th Panzer Division as the southern wing of the Hermann Göring division began to buckle.
+Von Arnim, realising 6th Armoured's deep advance, ordered reinforcements immediately from 1st Italian Army and the 10th Panzer Division as the southern wing of the Hermann Göring division began to buckle.
 French XIX Corps meanwhile attacked through the Kebir River valley and had penetrated to within sight of Djebel-el-Zaghouan and indented the flanks at Pont-du-Fahs.
 Further advances however were checked with heavy losses and so the French advance came to a halt.
 The attacks by the British and French meant that the Germans were forced to withdraw to shorten their defence line.

 On 24 April, the 4th Infantry Division went to attack three features around Peter's Corner, Sidi Abdullah, Cactus Farm and 'Point 133'.
 Once captured, it was then hoped that 10th and 21st Tank Brigades would storm through beyond the sheltered village of Ksar Tyr.
 The fighting was costly against German units in well-prepared and dug-in defences.
 They were opposed by German Fallschirmjager (paratroops) of the elite Division Hermann Göring.
 At Cactus Farm, the British infantry was faced by extensive defensive fire from well-concealed German paratroopers.
 Churchill tanks of the 12th Royal Tank Regiment (21st Tank Brigade) advanced without infantry support and the tanks were attacked with Molotov cocktails and sticky Teller anti-tank mines.
 Twelve tanks were destroyed and in some cases, their crews were rescued by the Germans.
 On 30 April another attack went in again, but the Germans had already evacuated the farm having to shorten their defence line, due to attacks elsewhere.

 Seeing that no further progress was likely, Anderson withdrew the 6th Armoured Division and most of the 46th Infantry Division into army reserve.